valohai/docs/source/howto/new-user-guide/index.rst

    * - Files
      -
        * Data scientists don't need to worry about authenticating with your cloud object store, downloading/uploading files, and caching data.
        * In Valohai you always treat files from an object store as "local files".
-Valohai downloads your data to a local directory in ``/valohai/inputs/`` and it will pick up any files ``/valohai/outputs/`` and upload them to your private cloud storage.
+Valohai downloads your data to a local directory in ``/valohai/inputs/``.
+It will pick up any files from ``/valohai/outputs/`` and upload them to your private cloud storage.
      - :ref:`migrate-data`
-   * - Metrics
-     -
-       * Easily keep track, compare, and sort your jobs based on customer metrics that you collect.
-       * Visualize and compare execution metrics in a time series graph, scatter plot, or a confusion matrix.
-     - :ref:`migrate-metadata`
    * - Parameters
      -
        * Keep track of parameters used in your executions, and rerun any job with the same or changed parameter values.
-       * Easily run parameter sweeps or hyperparameter optimization using Valohai Tasks.
+       * Easily run parameter sweeps or hyperparameter optimization by using Valohai Tasks.
      - :ref:`migrate-parameters`
+   * - Metrics
+     -
+       * Easily keep track, compare, and sort your jobs based on custom metrics that you collect.
+       * Visualize and compare execution metrics in a time series graph, a scatter plot, or a confusion matrix.
+     - :ref:`migrate-metadata`